semiprime/pygenda/docs/known_issues.md

 * Startup is slow on Gemini.
 Possible optimisation: run independent tasks asynchronously.

-* If calendar data is updated externally while Pygenda is runing (e.g. another instance of Pygenda, or some other app, updates database) the changes are not detected/displayed.
+* If calendar data is updated externally while Pygenda is running (e.g. another instance of Pygenda, or some other app, updates database) the changes are not detected/displayed.